 One of my favorite movie franchises is the Rocky series.
 The scene that I like more than any other is in Rocky II.
 Rocky has an important rematch coming up against Apollo Creed and hasn’t trained well for it because his wife is unsupportive.
 His trainer, Mickey, tries one thing after another to get him to train hard but gets more and more frustrated with Rocky’s lack of focus.
 When his wife, Adrian, goes into a coma following complications during the birth of their child, Rocky’s training stops completely.
 The pivotal moment comes when she wakes up.
 She tells him, “There’s one thing I want you to do for me.
 Win.”
 She repeats herself, “Win.”
 Her support and encouragement were all he needed to motivate him.

 As a parent, you are your child’s biggest fan and cheerleader.
-They look up to you, and they look to you for direction.
-It is your duty to motivate your kid in life and help them when they need it.
+Your kids look up to you, and they look to you for direction.
+It is your duty to motivate your kids in life and help them when they need it.
 Whether it is school, sports, or hobbies, motivate them to be the best they can be.
 Here are 10 ways to motivate your child.

 1. Set goals.

 Have them make a list of short-term goals and one long-term goal.
-Make sure the goals are reachable but require effort to obtain.It is your duty to motivate your kid in life and help them when they need it.
+Make sure the goals are reachable but require effort to obtain.It is your duty to motivate your kids in life and help them when they need it.

 2. Celebrate accomplishments.

 When your child accomplishes their goals, tell them you are proud of them.
 Celebrate these things together.
 In some cases, reward your child for their hard work.

 3. Make things competitive.

 Encourage healthy competition.
 Cheer on your child to beat another runner in a race or to take home the trophy from the Spelling Bee.
 Make competition about positivity and strength in regard to your child and never about negativity and weakness towards the competitor.

 4. Encourage them.